 - PG Certificate Health Education for Health Care Professionals (all applicants).

 4. Explore your funding options

-If you’re applying for funding, you normally need to hold an offer, so be sure to check the funding application deadlines.
+If you’re applying for funding, you normally need to hold an offer, so be sure to check the funding application processes and deadlines.

 5. Complete your application

 Submit an online application.
 You don’t need to complete your application all at once: you can start it, save it and finish it later.